-We are in love with this lovely, charming Baltic city of Tallinn — It's not a country tourists flock to, but it couldn't be cuter.
+We are in love with this lovely, charming Baltic city of Tallinn — It's not a country all the tourists flock to, but we love that fact.
+And it couldn't be cuter.
 Red tiled roof tops, tall steeples and a quaint Old Town, Tallinn is cute, cute, cute.

 Want to visit the best of Europe?

 With churches to explore, parks to meander through, darling cafes and markets to check out, you'll be busy during your quick trip to Tallinn ... but whatever you end up doing, make sure you stop and take a photo of the well loved "The Times We Had" wall.

 Oh and since you're in the area, you might want to check out this post: Our full guide to visiting Tallinn